diraneyya/deep-music-visualizer-showdown/README.md

 In the session on the 1st of December, 2021 of the DSSIPD course, **we did not have clear policies.** This resulted in a lot of inconsistency which would make managing the development difficult, and hence would be unacceptable in a professional environment.

-Hence, when joining a new development team, even if you are a consultant, a content creator, or a manager, it is important to ask how things are expected to be done to maximize the impact of your contributions an to minimize friction with coworkers and line managers.
+Hence, when joining a new development team, even if you are a consultant, a content creator, or a manager, it is important to ask how things are expected to be done to maximize the impact of your contributions and to minimize friction with coworkers and line managers.

 ## Contribution Guidelines to this Repo